werpu/jsfs_js_ts/README.md

 to set this value yourself.
 While my code does not use the attribute in the faces namespace, other libraries or the users might.

-If you serve the code from MyFaxes 4 instead of embedding it, the value will be preset by the internal resource loader.
+If you serve the code from MyFaces 4 instead of embedding it, the value will be preset by the internal resource loader.

 The JSF 2.3 version (jsf.js) is not affected by this change, so nothing needs to be done.
-In fact the contextpath attribute is not present there.
+In fact the *contextpath* attribute is not present there.
 All other attributes behave the same in both versions as in the original legacy codebase.

 ## Usage

-It still is a work in progress, but for testing purposes it can be used (check the dist directory for builds, I consider stable enough for testing, or your own builds)
+It still is code complete and in bugfixing phase, for testing purposes it can be used (check the dist directory for builds, I consider stable enough for testing, or your own builds)